Worms Blast: Characters

-The game is played with nine characters (three of them must be unlocked) and most of the characters are actually plegmant animal weapons from the Worms series.
+The game is played with nine characters (three of which must be unlocked), and most of the characters are actually plegmant animal weapons from the Worms series.
 Every character has a unique boat, and differing stats for Amount of Health, Boat Speed, Speed of Aiming Reticle, Turning Speed, and Boat Size.

 Gameplay

 The gameplay is similar to that of Puzzle Bobble/Bust-a-Move, but with several key differences.
 There is a hexagonal grid of coloured blocks at the top of the screen, while the player's character sits on a boat floating in water.
-Unlike Puzzle Bobble, it is able to move side to side.
-There are multiple weapons that can be used, however the only weapon the player has to start with is a bazooka.
+Unlike Puzzle Bobble, it can move side to side.
+There are multiple weapons that can be used.
+However, the only weapon the player has to start with is a bazooka.
 As with Worms, holding down the fire button increases the power behind the weapon's launch, affecting how far it will travel.
 It is possible to fire the bazooka (and some other weapons, such as the grenade and dynamite) in an "arch", allowing players to reach difficult areas.

 Shooting blocks will have one of two effects: